confluentinc/examples/cloud-etl/docs/index.rst

 --------------

 -  `Confluent Cloud cluster <https://confluent.cloud>`__: for development only.
 Do not use a production cluster.
--  `Confluent Cloud ksqlDB <https://docs.confluent.io/current/quickstart/cloud-quickstart/ksql.html>`__ provisioned in your |ccloud|
--  AWS or GCP or Azure access
+-  Access to AWS and (optional) GCP or Azure

 Local Tools
 -----------